 Hardstoft – Onshore UK – Block SK46c, East Midlands

-Awarded in December 2015, as part of the 14th UK Onshore Licensing Round, Upland will have a 16.67% interest in Block SK46c.
+Upland has a 25% interest in Block SK46c.
 This acreage is located in the East Midlands Oil Province, in pink below, where numerous discoveries have been made, particularly since the early 1980s.

 SK46c is especially appealing as it includes the opportunity to rejuvenate Hardstoft Oil Field, circled below, found by the first ever oil discovery well in the UK in 1919.
 Hardstoft produced oil through the old, simple vertical well without water for five years.
 The current plan is to drill a modern low cost, low risk deviated development well on Hardstoft Field and access potential reserves over a far larger area of the field than the old wells.
 The Hardstoft East prospect, directly adjacent to Hardstoft Field, represents substantial upside to existing resources through a second well.
 Recent remapping by Independent consultant Blackwatch Petroleum Services Ltd indicates that all of Hardstoft East and the vast majority of Hardstoft Field lie within our SK46c block.

 The Carboniferous limestone reservoirs of Hardstoft and Hardstoft East are believed to be naturally fractured, so should not require “fracking”.
 Deviated wells should cross many of these near-vertical fractures, which can act as high permeability production pathways.
 New seismic data will be acquired to identify the best well locations.